AKROGIS/Observer/Observer/Protocol Specification V2.md

 `adhocTouch` is a deprecated synonym for `mapTouch`.
 These types should not be used in new protocol files, but may still exist in older files.

-**Important:** Providing multiple locations with the same type not prohibited, but it is discouraged as the behavior is undefined.
+**Important:** Providing multiple locations with the same type is not prohibited, but it is discouraged as the behavior is undefined.

 See the [Protocol Guide](Protocol_Guide_V1.html) for details on how the user interface behaves with